merchise/xotl.ql/docs/source/index.rst

 both frameworks, libraries and an object model that allows to build complex systems.

-This package `xotl.ql` implements a query language for python, that is intended to be used in `xotl` to express the semantics for retrieving objects.
+This package `xotl.ql` implements a query language for python that is intended to be used in `xotl` to express the semantics for retrieving objects.
 It's distributed independently to allow other to use this language in their own projects.
 It's expected that many pieces of `xotl` may be distributed this way.
+The only external dependency of `xotl.ql` (aside from python's standard library) is the `xoutil` package.

+Read the :ref:`overview` to get a general idea of how the language is designed and how it's intended to work.

 Contents:
 ---------